retentioneering/retentioneering-tools/docs/source/compare.rst

 |

-We can see regular columns with information about user actions ('client_id', 'event', 'timestamp') as well as column regarding A/B test: 'user_backet', and columns with transactions information (events 'payment_done'): 'transaction_value' and 'transaction_ID'.
+We can see regular columns with information about user actions ('user_id', 'event', 'timestamp') as well as column regarding A/B test: 'user_backet', and columns with transactions information (events 'payment_done'): 'transaction_value' and 'transaction_ID'.